By: CS2103T-W16-4 Since: Feb 2020 Licence: MIT

 Will require much more input from the user, for example, referring to the above figure,

-Accessing the CS2103T file requires the user to input loc/Desktop/NUS Y2S2/CS2103T
+Accessing the CS2103T file requires the user to input loc/Desktop/NUS Y2S2/CS2103T as opposed to loc/CS2103T if the user is using absolute over relative pathing

 RelativePath: